 After enrolling in the international program, students who meet the following three conditions will be issued a certificate of completion.

 (1) Students must take the following four subjects:

 – Start-ups and Global Disruptors（Year 2 Undergraduate Summer Term)

-– Global Design Innovation（Year 2 Undergraduate Summer Term)
+– Global Design Innovation（Year 2 Undergraduate Autumn Term)

 – Design Pitching Skills（Year 2 Undergraduate Autumn Term)

-– Intellectual Property Rights: Global Perspective（Year 2 Undergraduate Winter Term）
+– Intellectual Property Rights: Global Perspective（Year 2 Undergraduate Summer Term）

 (2) Study abroad (including short-term study abroad) and obtained 4 or more credits in subjects other than languages.